pantheon-systems/documentation/source/content/platform-considerations.md

 ## Drupal 7 and Ampersands

-A Drupal 7 site with an ampersand (`&`) in the site URL (excluding instances of query parameter separation) will return a 404, regardless of the presence of a matching path.
+A Drupal 7 site with an ampersand (`&`) in the site URL (excluding instances of query parameter separation) will return a 404 error, regardless of the presence of a matching path.

 Ensure you encode URLs that use ampersands with `%26` instead of `&`.